Quick Winners by Use Case

 Does pet insurance cover pre-existing conditions?

-Most UK insurers do not cover pre-existing conditions.
-ManyPets is the main exception — covering conditions symptom-free for over 2 years.
-This is why insuring your pet while young and healthy is important — once a condition develops it will typically be excluded from any new policy.
+Most UK pet insurers do not cover pre-existing conditions.
+ManyPets is the main exception — covering conditions that have been symptom-free for over two years.
+This is why insuring your pet while young and healthy is important: once a condition develops it will typically be excluded from any new policy you switch to.

 Is pet insurance worth it?